stereobooster/stereobooster.github.io/_posts/2016-11-09-models-of-computation.md

 Architectural or hardware model is used for specific language implementation and most notably for the high performance machine (and algorithms optimized for those machine) design purpose.

-Example: Von Neumann architecture, [pointer machine](https://courses.csail.mit.edu/6.851/spring07/scribe/lec12.pdf) which used in [6.851: Advanced Data Structures](http://courses.csail.mit.edu/6.851/spring12/lectures/L01.html) course, MMIX processor used in TAOCP.
+Example: Von Neumann architecture, [pointer machine](https://courses.csail.mit.edu/6.851/spring07/scribe/lec12.pdf) which used in [6.851: Advanced Data Structures](http://courses.csail.mit.edu/6.851/spring12/lectures/L01.html) course, MIX (later [MMIX](http://mmix.cs.hm.edu/)) processor used in TAOCP.

 ## What are known models of computation out there?